Old School New Body Summary$20.00

 He correctly points out that to become that over sized you do not just need to work out hard but also take illegal steroids and eat like there is no tomorrow.
 This is not what this program is designed for, as it is totally natural and suitable for men and women, older and younger.

-Ok, this is for the general resistance training layout, what about nutrition and general guidelines frame?
+Ok, this is for the general resistance training layout, what about general guidelines ?
 Basically, Steve sums it up in 5 general principles, debunking common myths held dear in the fitness industry .
 These are:

 - Endless cardio myth: according to the author, treadmills, spins, running or any endurance training only exacerbates the aging process because this kind of long, sustained aerobic activity increases the production of free radicals, which in turn feed on nutrients and tissues.
 Instead, he recommends very short but very intense resistance training workouts.